mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 <!---->
 Back to the pickle...
 For the remaining 7 reps, I was now sharing the track with a group of fast kids and that didn't do me any favours in trying to trying to hit 51 seconds per 200 or my goal of 1:42 per 400m.
 Every remaining effort was either a touch too fast or just plain too fast.
 Running fast is FUN and tonight was **a lot of fun** but in re-reading the workout description after the fact, I see that there was an explicit instruction to _"not to go faster than 1:42"_.

-Physically I feel really good after the workout but if there is a workout I'd want a do over, it would be this one.
+Physically I feel really good after the workout but if there is a workout I'd want a do over...

 ### HEART RATE GRAPH
 ![Heart Rate](/assets/jpg/heartrate-20201021.jpeg)